source-data/soda-roberta/README.md

 The models trained below are used in the SmartTag engine that tags biological entities and their experimental roles in figure legends.

-Tagging biological entites that are the object of investigation in specific experiments reported in scientific figure and classifying their role as measured vs controlled variables allows to easily derive a knowledge graph representing scientific hypotheses reported in the literature.
+Tagging biological entities that are the object of investigation in specific experiments reported in scientific figure and classifying their role as measured vs controlled variables allows to easily derive a knowledge graph representing scientific hypotheses reported in the literature.

 SmartTag uses a 3-step pipeline: